Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Anxia nec mater discordit (discordis) moesta (mesta) puellae (puelle). (more spelling errors in this line, perhaps his hand got tired?)

 Notes:
 This manuscript has abbreviations and punctuation.
-It has less abbreviations than the 14th c. manuscript because the 14th c. manuscript likely came from a different source than G.
+It has less abbreviations than the 14th c. manuscript because the 14th c. manuscript likely came from a different source than G. 379 is also in G.

-### Manuscript Catulli Carmina cum comm.
+### Incunabulum Catulli Carmina cum comm.
 Antonii Parthenii, Image 71 and 72 (1487)

 Accipiat coniurx (coniunx) foelici (felici) foedere divam.